-Italian Renaissance architects based their theories and practices on Classical Roman examples.
-The Renaissance revival of Classical Rome was as important in architecture as it was in literature.
+Italian Renaissance architects based their theories and practices on classical Roman examples.
+The Renaissance revival of classical Rome was as important in architecture as it was in literature.
 A pilgrimage to Rome to study the ancient buildings and ruins, especially the Colosseum and Pantheon, was considered essential to an architect’s training.
 Classical orders and architectural elements such as columns, pilasters, pediments, entablatures, arches, and domes form the vocabulary of Renaissance buildings.
-Vitruvius's writings on architecture also influenced the Renaissance definition of beauty in architecture.
-As in the Classical world, Renaissance architecture is characterized by harmonious form, mathematical proportion, and a unit of measurement based on the human scale.
+Vitruvius’ writings also influenced the Renaissance definition of beauty in architecture.
+As in the classical world, Renaissance architecture is characterized by harmonious form, mathematical proportion, and a unit of measurement based on the human scale.

 During the Renaissance, architects trained as humanists helped raise the status of their profession from skilled laborer to artist.
 They hoped to create structures that would appeal to both emotion and reason.
 Three key figures in Renaissance architecture were Filippo Brunelleschi, Leon Battista Alberti, and Andrea Palladio.

 Filippo Brunelleschi (1377–1446) is widely considered the first Renaissance architect.
 Trained as a goldsmith in his native city of Florence, Brunelleschi soon turned his interests to architecture, traveling to Rome to study ancient buildings.
 Among his greatest accomplishments is the engineering of the dome of Florence Cathedral (Santa Maria del Fiore, also known as the Duomo).
 He was also the first since antiquity to use the classical orders Doric, Ionic, and Corinthian in a consistent and appropriate manner.